 Starting out in the real estate business (or any business for that matter) can be a little anxiety inspiring.
 The initial stage of getting off the ground is always a challenge.
-There are plenty of ideas out there on how to get new business, but one of the best ways to build your business is by building on the relationships with your current clients.
+There are plenty of ideas out there on how to get new business.
+One of the best ways to build your business is by building on the relationships with your current clients.
 If you offer outstanding service and do the job right, you will get the referrals.
 Word of mouth is still one of the best marketing tools a business can ask for.

-Always keep your seller in the loop – give them information and updates as to how their home is being marketed, provide prompt feedback from buyers who have seen the property.
+Always keep your seller in the loop – give them information and updates as to how their home is being marketed.
+Provide prompt feedback from buyers who have seen the property.
 Make sure your buyers have the new listings as soon as possible.

 When your clients seal the deal send a gift card or a bottle of wine.
 Give a gift for possession.
 It shows your client that you recognize this milestone in their life, and the personal touch makes all the difference.
 “When we moved into the new house there was a lovely gift basket filled with fancy preserves, crackers, chocolates and champagne from our realtor,” says one new homeowner.
 “We had a little celebration picnic in our new home.”

-Consider implementing a customer satisfaction survey – after your business is done, give your client an opportunity to provide feedback.
+Consider implementing a customer satisfaction survey.
+After your business is done, give your client an opportunity to provide feedback.
 Set your ego aside and consider this an opportunity.
-Take the time to really learn from what they say – and find ways to improve in areas that might not be your traditional strengths.
+Take the time to really learn from what they say.
+And find ways to improve in areas that might not be your traditional strengths.

 Even after a deal is done, remembering your clients will show them that you think they are important, that you appreciate their business.
 Depending on the client you may want to offer personalized notes, email messages, website links and newsletters.